Developing Sustainable Waste Management Strategies through Innovative Resource Recovery and Valorisation Technologies

 - PhD Scholarships (2008-2011): Overseas Research Scholarship (ORS), Manchester Alumni Funds, Process Integration Research Consortium (PIRC) Research Funds, School of Chemical Engineering and Analytical Science Scholarship

-- MEng Chemical Engineering with Chemistry Specialist Subject Course Prize, 2008, The University of Manchester.
+- MEng Chemical Engineering with Chemistry Specialist Subject Course Prize (ranked 1st in the cohort), 2008, The University of Manchester.